kelemangiar0/PSO_Proiect_Udev/README.md

 And it`s done

-*run the server before the client, and make sure they are in the same network *you need the PSO-P folder în your home directory
+ * run the server before the client, and make sure they are in the same network
+ * you need the PSO-P folder in your home directory